Yahwism: Records and developments

+The view that Yahwistic monolatry dates from the premonarchical period did not gain wide acceptance.
+The first monotheistic expressions date from the 7th and 6th centuries BCE.

 Transition to Judaism and Samaritanism

-The worship of Yahweh alone began at the earliest with prophet Elijah in the 9th century BCE, and at the latest with prophet Hosea in the 8th; even then it remained the concern of a small party before gaining ascendancy in the exilic and early post-exilic period.
-The early supporters of this faction are widely regarded as monolatrists rather than monotheists; believing Yahweh was the only god worthy of Israelite worship, not that Yahweh was the only god in existence—a noticeable departure from the traditional beliefs of the Israelites nonetheless.
-It was during the national crisis of the Babylonian Exile that the followers of Yahweh went a step further and denied that any deities aside from Yahweh existed at all—marking the transition from monolatrism to monotheism, and, by extension, from Yahwism to Judaism.
+It is unclear when the Israelites came to worship only one god, and it is probably that monolatry—the worship of one god without denying the existence of others—co-existed with polytheism; the insistence of the Book of Deuteronomy (usually dated 7th century BCE) on worshiping Yahweh alone suggests monolatry may have begun at that time.
 Some scholars date the start of widespread monotheism to the 8th century BCE, and view it as a response to Neo-Assyrian aggression.
+Few passages in the Hebrew Bible assert that there is only one god and deny the existence of others; these passages all date to the exilic and post-exilic periods.
+It is unclear whether the condemnations of the worship of other gods found throughout the Hebrew Bible have any relevance for the period before the Babylonian exile.

 In 539 BCE, Babylon fell to the Persians, ending the Babylonian exile.
 According to Ezra 2, 42,360 of the exiled Israelites returned to Jerusalem.
 As descendants of the original exiles, they had never lived in Judah; nevertheless, in the view of the authors of the Biblical literature, they, and not those who had remained in the land, were "Israel".
 Judah, now called Yehud, was a Persian province, and the returnees, with their Persian connections in Babylon, secured positions of authority.
 Though they represented the descendants of the old "Yahweh-alone" movement, the religion they came to institute was significantly different from monarchic Yahwism.
 Differences included new concepts of priesthood; a new focus on written law and thus on scripture; and a concern with preserving purity by prohibiting intermarriage outside the community of this new "Israel".
 This new faith later evolved into Second Temple Judaism.
 The competing religion of Samaritanism also emerged from the "Yahweh-alone" movement.

+Yonatan Adler has argued that Yahwism very likely remained the main religion in Persian-era Yehud and Ptolemaic-era Judea, with Judaism as a distinct religion only arising in the Hasmonean period (2nd–1st centuries BCE).